callstack/repack/ARCHITECTURE.md

 Please refer to a [dedicated `parseCliOptions` section](#parseclioptions) for more information.

-There's not much difference between in `(webpack-)bundle` command and Webpack CLI logic, except that `(webpack-)bundle` command accepts React Native specific CLI options and Webpack CLI has it's own set of options.
+There's not much difference between in `(webpack-)bundle` command and Webpack CLI logic, except that `(webpack-)bundle` command accepts React Native specific CLI options and Webpack CLI has its own set of options.

 ## Development server